-Monitoring of network provider access and availability will be completed to ensure that the sufficiency of its network will meet the health care needs of members for Primary Care Providers (PCPs), specialists and CCC Plus providers, as appropriate.
-To monitor compliance with the Access and Availability Standards, the health plan will:
+Monitoring of network provider access and availability will be completed to ensure that the sufficiency of its network will meet the health care needs of members for PCPs, specialists, and CCC Plus providers, as needed.
+To monitor compliance with the access and availability standards, the health plan will:

-- Review at least annually results of the Geo-access reports, completed by utilizing industry-standard software, to monitor compliance with the Availability standards. - Review the annual results of the Consumer Assessment of Health Plans Study (CAHPS), a member satisfaction survey, to monitor compliance with the Accessibility and Availability standards. - Routinely monitor member complaints. - Routinely monitor after-hours telephone accessibility and Availability through member complaints and member and/or provider surveys or after hours phone audits to ensure the provider or an associate is available 24 hours a day, 7 days a week. - Conduct announced and ad-hoc site visits to the providers office by Provider Relations Representatives for any practices identified as meeting the threshold for member complaints.
+- Review at least annually results of the Geo-access reports, completed by utilizing industry-standard software, to monitor compliance with the availability standards. - Review the annual results of the Consumer Assessment of Health Plans Study, a member satisfaction survey, to monitor compliance with the accessibility and availability standards. - Routinely monitor member complaints. - Routinely monitor afterhours telephone accessibility and availability through member complaints and member and/or provider surveys or afterhours phone audits to ensure the provider or an associate is available 24 hours a day, seven days a week. - Conduct announced and ad-hoc site visits to the providers office by Provider Relations representatives for any practices identified as meeting the threshold for member complaints.